About sleeping away from home

 Preparing your child to sleep away from home

-If your child will be sleeping away from home at a relative’s place or at child care, knowing what’s going to happen can help your child feel safer and happier.
+If your child will be sleeping away from home without you, knowing what’s going to happen can help your child feel safer and happier.

 For toddlers, it’s a good idea to explain what’s going to happen in words they can understand.
 For example, ‘You’re having a sleepover at Nanna’s.
 She’ll give you milk and a story before bed, just like we do at home.
 I’ll see you tomorrow’.

 For preschoolers, you can give as much information as you think they can handle about: